ZhNuren/Real-Time-Segmentation-of-Ultrasonic-Images-on-Mobile-Device/README.md

     implementation "org.pytorch:pytorch_android_torchvision_lite:$pytorch_version"
 ```

-and in the 'MainActivity.java', the code below is used to load the model:
+and in the `MainActivity.java`, the code below is used to load the model:

 ```
 mModule1 = LiteModuleLoader.load(MainActivity.assetFilePath(getApplicationContext(), "segresnet.ptl"));